respiewak/psr_prof_pca/README.md

 * corner
 * cmasher

-In addition, scripts from David Kaplan's [pulse nulling code](github.com/dlakaplan/nulling-pulsars) are required for the optional nulling analysis.

 Also, the `jupyter` package is required to utilise the notebooks.
 Executable versions of all notebooks are included, but the interactive nature of notebooks is better for optimising the later parts of the analysis.